Introduction

 In the Ollama documentation on GitHub, you can find a list of different web and terminal integrations.
 This example explains how to install Open WebUI.

 You can choose to either install Open WebUI on the same server as Ollama, or install Ollama and Open WebUI on two separate servers.
 If you install Open WebUI on a separate server, make sure the Ollama API is exposed to your network.
-To double-check, view /etc/systemd/system/ollama.service
+To double-check, view /etc/systemd/system/ollama.service on the server that has the Ollama installed and verify the value of OLLAMA_HOST.

 The steps below explain how to install the user interface: